Short Stories

 Unusually, for this house, there was a lack of aromas, they usually crept about the house, but there was no bacon, no toast, no sausages, not even the lingering smell of a recent shower.
 Shower I thought, maybe I should have had a shower, I just didn’t think about it.

-Maybe everyone had gone out, or unusually were still in bed, the place was always so busy, and having no idea of the time I couldn’t even recall what time I had gone to bed.
+Maybe everyone had gone out, or were still in bed, yet the place was always so busy, and having no idea of the time I couldn’t even recall what time I had gone to bed.

 I never get up early, and liked my mornings between the sheets, lazy, yes possibly, but I hated early mornings, that was for the bloody birds.